Healthcare in Wiltshire: Commissioning prior to 2022

 Bath and North East Somerset, Swindon and Wiltshire clinical commissioning group (CCG) was formed in April 2020 by merging three CCGs which covered Bath and North East Somerset, Swindon and Wiltshire.
 At that time the combined CCG had an annual budget of £1.3 billion and served a population of 934,000 across an area of 1511 sqmi.
 The CCG's headquarters were in Chippenham and it had offices in Bath, Devizes and Swindon.
 Its chief executive was Tracey Cox, formerly a manager at Bath and North East Somerset Primary Care Trust and then the corresponding CCG.

 Swindon CCG agreed in June 2015 to fund a community therapy team at the Prospect Hospice, providing occupational and physiotherapy at home, in order to reduce pressure on hospital beds.
 Wiltshire CCG expected a £23 million funding gap in 2016/17 and to miss its financial target by £4.8m in 2015/6.
 Consequently it capped the amount of planned care delivered in hospitals, limited the number of funded procedures, and recovered money from drug companies.

 Since 2022

 In July 2022, integrated care boards (ICBs) were established throughout NHS England to plan and deliver health and care services, replacing CCGs.
 Wiltshire is covered by the board for Bath and North East Somerset, Swindon and Wiltshire, which is branded as BSW Together.
 Stephanie Elsy continued in the new role of ICB chair, and Sue Harriman – formerly a nurse and chief executive of Solent NHS Trust – was appointed as the first chief executive of the ICB.

 The ICB is required to work with local authorities to create an integrated care partnership (ICP) committee, to include local organisations such as the voluntary sector and social enterprises.
 The ICP works on prevention, wider social and economic factors affecting health, and reducing health inequalities.
-The first ICP chair is Richard Clewer, leader of Wiltshire Council.
+The first ICP chair, appointed in 2022, is Richard Clewer (leader of Wiltshire Council from 2021 to 2025).